jsa-research/limbus-buildgen/README.md

 ### Windows
 TODO

+### Manually download dependencies
+Download and extract Duktape from `http://duktape.org/` and extract into `dependencies/duktape-1.0.0`.
+Currently version 1.0.0 is used.

 ## Compile
 sea-strap.js uses mocha & should.js to perform unit-testing.
-Grunt is currently just used to boostrap the library as duktype doesn't provide file I/O.
+Grunt is currently just used to boostrap the library as duktape doesn't provide file I/O.

+### Linux/OS X
 Use `make ; grunt` to build the project.

 ## Use